-Although the two have never met in person, the powerful connection between a teacher and student were enough to cause the University of Chicago to recognize Elizabeth Contreras, a social studies teacher at Laurel Springs School, with the Outstanding Educator Award.
+Although the two have never met in person, the powerful connection between a teacher and student was enough to cause the University of Chicago to nominate Elizabeth Contreras, a social studies teacher at Laurel Springs School, for the Outstanding Educator Award.

-It was that connection that pushed Geller, who has played professional tennis since age 9, to excel academically, even amid a busy athletic schedule.
+It was this connection that pushed Geller, who has played professional tennis since age nine, to excel academically, even amid a busy athletic schedule.

-It was that connection that caused Geller to go beyond her studies, composing 30 letters to the editor — at Contreras’ encouragement after an Honors Philosophy class — that were sent to publications in the United States, Australia and Europe.
+It was this connection that caused Geller to go beyond her studies, composing 30 letters to the editor — at Contreras’ encouragement after an Honors Philosophy class — that were sent to publications in the United States, Australia, and Europe.